Explore how I invest across private funds, direct investments, Bitcoin, and real estate — all guided by a philosophy of conviction and patience.

 Private Holdings

-Beyond the formal fund structures, I’ve made a few high-conviction personal angel investments:
+Beyond the formal fund structures, I’ve made a few high-conviction personal investments in select companies:

 Koyfin

-A beautifully designed investment analytics platform that democratizes institutional-quality research and data.
-I use it personally and believe deeply in its mission.
+I use it personally and professionally and believe deeply in its mission.

 Genecord